Can basal and squamous cell skin cancers be prevented?

 Use sunscreens and lip balms on areas of skin exposed to the sun, especially when the sunlight is strong (for example, between the hours of 10 am and 4 pm).
 Sunscreens with broad spectrum protection (against UVA and UVB rays) and with sun protection factor (SPF) values of 30 or higher are recommended.
 Use sunscreen even on hazy days or days with light or broken cloud cover because UV rays still come through.

 Always follow directions when applying sunscreen.
-Ideally, a 1-ounce application (a palmful of sunscreen) is recommended to cover the arms, legs, neck, and face of the average adult.
+Ideally, a 1-ounce application (about a shot glass or a palmful of sunscreen) is recommended to cover the arms, legs, neck, and face of the average adult.
 Protection is greatest when sunscreen is used thickly on all sun-exposed skin.
-To ensure continued protection, sunscreens should be reapplied.
-It is often recommended to do so every 2 hours.
-Many sunscreens wash off when you sweat or swim and then wipe off with a towel, so they must be reapplied for maximum effectiveness.
-And don't forget your lips; lip balm with sunscreen is also available.
+Sunscreens need to be reapplied at least every 2 hours to maintain protection.
+Sunscreens can wash off when you sweat or swim and then wipe off with a towel, so they might need to be reapplied more often – be sure to read the label.
+And don’t forget your lips; lip balm with sunscreen is also available.

 Some people use sunscreen because they want to stay out in the sun for long periods of time without getting sunburned.
 Sunscreen should not be used to spend more time in the sun than you otherwise would, as you will still end up with damage to your skin.

-Remember that sunscreens are a filter.
+Remember that sunscreens are a filter– they do not block all UV rays.
 The sunscreen’s SPF number is a measure of how long it would take you to get sunburned, compared to how long it would have taken if you were not using it.
 For example, if you would normally burn after only 5 minutes in the sun, using a product with an SPF of 30 would mean you would still get burned in 150 minutes.
 And that’s assuming that you applied it as directed, which unfortunately many people do not.

-Sunscreen can reduce your chance of actinic keratoses and squamous cell cancer.
-But there is no guarantee, and if you stay in the sun a long time, you are at risk of developing skin cancer even if you have applied sunscreen.
+Sunscreen can reduce your chance of actinic keratoses and squamous cell cancer, but there is no guarantee.
+If you stay in the sun a long time, you are at risk of developing skin cancer even if you have applied sunscreen.

 Wrap-around sunglasses with at least 99% UV absorption provide the best protection for the eyes and the skin area around the eyes.
 Look for sunglasses labeled as blocking UVA and UVB light.
 Labels that say “UV absorption up to 400 nm” or “Meets ANSI UV Requirements” mean the glasses block at least 99% of UV rays.
 If there is no label, don’t assume the sunglasses provide any protection.